Prostate Cancer: Treatment Options for Late-Stage Cancer

 Hormone therapy (androgen deprivation therapy)

-The goal of hormone treatment is to lower or block male hormones, such as testosterone.
-These types of hormones cause the cancer to grow.
-They can be blocked in a few ways.
-One way is through hormone shots.
-These are done once a month or every few months.
+The goal of hormone treatment is to lower or block male hormones, such as testosterone, which can cause the cancer to grow.
+Hormone therapy may involve hormone shots done once a month or every few months.
+Pills can also be taken to help control hormones.
 Another way is to have surgery to remove the testicles.
-The testicles make testosterone.
-Pills can also be taken to help control hormones.
-These aren’t often used on their own.
+(The testicles make most of a man's testosterone.)
 Hormone treatment does not cure prostate cancer, but it slows its growth.
 Hormone therapy can be used alone, or it can be used with other treatments like radiation.

-If your cancer has spread far from your prostate, such as to your bones, you may be given radiation therapy to help ease pain or other symptoms.
-This can be done with external beam radiation therapy, also called EBRT.
+Radiation therapy can be done with external beam radiation therapy, also called EBRT.
 For this, a machine sends a beam of radiation to your prostate.
-If the cancer has spread to many bones, you may have an injection of a radioactive medicine instead.
+Internal radiation, also called brachytherapy, may be used along with EBRT.
+To do this, tiny metal radioactive seeds are put into your prostate using thin, hollow needles.
+If your cancer has spread far from your prostate, such as to your bones, radiation therapy might be used to help ease pain or other symptoms.
+If the cancer has spread to many bones, you may have an injection of a liquid radioactive medicine instead.

 Chemotherapy is the use of medicines to slow the growth of cancer and reduce symptoms.
 It’s most often used if cancer has stopped responding to hormone treatment.
 It might also be used along with hormone therapy as the first treatment.
 Chemotherapy does not cure the cancer.
 It can decrease the pain from with prostate cancer, shrink the tumor, lower the levels of prostate-specific antigen (PSA), and may help you live longer.